Hamptons Collegiate Baseball League

 The Hamptons Collegiate Baseball League (HCBL) is a summer baseball organization located in The Hamptons in the U.S. state of New York.
-It is a seven-team league consisting of the Sag Harbor Whalers, Southampton Breakers, Westhampton Aviators, North Fork Ospreys, Shelter Island Bucks and most recently, the South Shore Clippers.
+It is a seven-team league consisting of the Sag Harbor Whalers, Southampton Breakers, Westhampton Aviators, North Fork Ospreys, Shelter Island Bucks and the Riverhead Tomcats.
 The HCBL is a member of the National Alliance of College Summer Baseball and is sanctioned by Major League Baseball.

 Teams

 Hamptons Collegiate Baseball's regular season begins in early June and concludes with the HCBL playoffs in early August.
 For the playoffs between 2008 and 2012 during the HCBL's affiliation with the Atlantic Collegiate Baseball League, the winner of the HCBL played the Kaiser and/or Wolff Division winner for the ACBL championship.